 - QuickBooks Simple Start: Gives you the basic accounting tools your business requires to run smoothly, like the ability to create invoices and business reports for one user.

 - QuickBooks Essentials: Includes everything above, but adds up to three unique users and features like bill and time tracking.

 - QuickBooks Plus: Allows for up to five unique users, plus things like inventory management and project cost tracking.

 - QuickBooks Advanced: Allows for up to 25 unique users and many more accounting features, like analytics and employee expense tracking.

 We break down the most important features of each QuickBooks Online plan in the table below.

 From $30 to $200 per month.
-QuickBooks is offering 50% off for the first three months at the time of writing.
+QuickBooks often has discounts on the first several months after joining.

 If your small business has complicated accounting needs or you prefer to work from one location, you might consider QuickBooks Desktop.
 With this version, you can’t log into your account from the cloud, so it would work best for those who don’t need remote access.